-Actionable Improvement Plan

-None

 IV.B.1.b.
 The governing board establishes policies consistent with the mission statement to ensure the quality, integrity, and improvement of student learning programs and services and the resources necessary to support them.

-Descriptive Summary

-SBVC's education programs and services, graduation requirements, curriculum development, and the faculty's role in educational matters are aligned with the District.
-The SBCCD Board of Trustees demonstrates its expectation for quality, integrity and improvement of student learning programs and services, and exercises oversight of the college by means of board rules and administrative procedures that establish standards for the college.
-The board policies on student learning (Chapter 4) and student services (Chapter 5) are guided by the district's mission, Board Imperatives and District Strategic Plan.
+SBVC's education programs and services, graduation requirements, curriculum development, and the faculty's role in educational matters are aligned with SBCCD.
+The SBCCD Board of Trustees demonstrates its expectation for quality, integrity, and improvement of student learning programs and services, and exercises oversight of SBVC by means of the board policies and administrative procedures (11.25) that establish standards for SBVC.
+The board policies and administrative procedures on student learning (Chapter 4) and student services (Chapter 5) are guided by SBCCD's mission, board imperatives (11.12) and DSP (11.13).

-Self-Evaluation

 The institution meets the standard.